Mapping the transverse spin sum rule in position space: Angular Momentum Distributions

 The transverse OAM and intrinsic spin distributions are normalized as

 with $E_{P}=P^{0}|_{t=0}=\sqrt{\left(P^{z}\right)^{2}+M^{2}}$.
 Combining Eqs.~\eqref{Lk5} and \eqref{Sk5}, we obtain the transverse spin sum rule for a spin-1/2 target

-where we used the EMT form factor constraints~\eqref{GFFconstraints}.
-We reproduce in particular the canonical spin sum rule~\cite{Leader:2011cr,Lorce:2021gxs} and confirm its $P^z$-independence.
-However, our results are more general since they provide a decomposition of TAM into orbital and intrinsic spin contributions.
+where we used the relations~\eqref{spinrelation} and the EMT form factor constraints~\eqref{GFFconstraints} .
+We reproduce in particular the transverse spin sum rule about the relativistic center of spin discussed in Refs.~\cite{Leader:2011cr,Lorce:2021gxs} and confirm its $P^z$-independence.
+However, our results are more general since they provide a decomposition of the transverse TAM into orbital and intrinsic spin contributions.
 Note that the latter split is $P^z$-dependent, with the transverse TAM becoming more and more orbital-like as we increase the momentum.
-Note that the $P^z$-independence of TAM is not true if it is defined relative to the center of mass or energy of the system~\cite{Ji:2020hii,Lorce:2021gxs}.
-In an upcoming work~\cite{Lorce:2025ll}, we intend to study the effect of different pivot choices on the spatial distributions.
+Note that the $P^z$-independence of TAM is not true if it is defined relative to the center of mass or energy of the system~\cite{Ji:2020hii,Lorce:2021gxs,Lorce:2018zpf}.
+In an upcoming work~\cite{Lorce:2025ll}, we intend to study the effect of different pivot choices on the spatial distributions of transverse AM.